microsoft/CNTK/README.md

 ## Latest news

-***2017-10-10.*** Preview: CNTK ONNX Format Support Update CNTK to support load and save ONNX format from https://github.com/onnx/onnx, please try it and provide feedback.
-We only support ONNX OPs.
-This is a preview and we expect a breaking change in the future.
+***2017-10-10.*** Preview: CNTK ONNX Format Support Update CNTK to support loading from and saving to the ONNX format from https://github.com/onnx/onnx.
+Please try it and provide feedback.
+We only support ONNX ops.
+This is a preview, and we expect a breaking change in the future.

 * Support loading a model saved in ONNX format.
 * Support saving a model in ONNX format, not all CNTK models are currently supported.
 Only a subset of CNTK models are supported and no RNN.
 We will add more in the future.